 Are super-apps an Asian phenomenon?

-With Google, Facebook and Amazon being less dominant in Asia, and completely absent in China, super-app developers were and are certainly better positioned to emerge as market leaders.
+Google, Facebook and Amazon are less dominant in Asia, and completely absent in China.
+This means super-app developers were and are better positioned to emerge as market leaders.
 Asian markets are also typically mobile-first, meaning super-apps hardly have to compete with existing desktop applications.
 In Cambodia and Vietnam, where banking infrastructure is lacking, many consumers are making the jump from cash to mobile payments directly.
 Super-apps have functioned as disruptors to the informal economies in place in these markets, where they have enabled the digitalization of corner shops, street food ventures, and bike-taxis.